icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 * [http://icfpcontest.org/reference.html](reference.html)

-This site also contains other refence material that you might find useful, such as sample maps.
+This site also contains other reference material that you might find useful, such as sample maps.

 If you find any discrepancies between this specification document and the